bearecinos/cryo_calving_2018/cryo_cluster_scripts/4_Runs_different_configurations/README.md

 takes a few seconds so it can be done in the PC after copying the output_data folder to your `~/cryo_calving_2018/output_data` folder.

+4.5 Velocities run:

+* This script has the same configuration as the `run_calving_columbia.py` script.
+In this routine we calculate the calving flux for marine-terminating glaciers, keeping OGGM's default parameters **(k, Glen A and fs = Default)**, there is **also no correction to the terminus width and depth**.

+* In here we save the /per_glacier output of both experiments:
+No calving and after calving.

+* To run this script make sure this file is excetuable.

+* To execute the run in the cluster type the commands below in experiment root
+folder: *cryo_cluster_scritps/4_Runs_different_configurations*:
+`./run_velocities.sh`